twinnydotdev/twinny/README.md

 - Compatible with Ollama, llama.cpp, oobabooga, and LM Studio APIs
 - Accepts code solutions directly in the editor
 - Creates new documents from code blocks
+- View side by side diff of code blocks
+- Open chat in full screen mode
 - Copies generated code solution blocks
 - Workspace embeddings for context-aware AI assistance
 - Connect to the Symmetry network for P2P AI inference